riggid/Notes/Semester 1/Physics/Unit 3/Q&A.md

     *   **Contribution:** The spin magnetic moment is often the dominant contribution to magnetism in many materials, particularly in ferromagnets.
 When atoms have **unpaired electrons**, these electrons have a net spin magnetic moment that the atom can retain.
 The alignment or misalignment of these unpaired electron spins across many atoms determines the macroscopic magnetic properties (paramagnetism, ferromagnetism, etc.).
 Electrons in filled shells typically have their spins paired (one up, one down), resulting in no net spin magnetic moment contribution from those shells.

 **Total Atomic Magnetic Moment:**
-The total magnetic moment of an atom is the vector sum of the orbital and spin magnetic moments of all its electrons.
+The total magnetic moment of an atom is the vector sum of orbital and spin magnetic moments of all its electrons.
 In solids, the crystalline environment can affect these moments.
 For example, in many solids, the orbital motion is "quenched" by interactions with the electric fields from neighboring atoms, reducing its contribution, and leaving the spin magnetic moment as the primary source of magnetism.

-**11. Explain the concept of Larmor precession.
+**3. Explain the concept of Larmor precession.
 Derive the expression for Larmor frequency and state its physical significance.**

 **Concept of Larmor Precession:**
 Larmor precession describes the precessional motion of a magnetic dipole moment (associated with an angular momentum) when placed in an external static magnetic field.
 Instead of simply aligning with the external magnetic field, the magnetic moment, along with its associated angular momentum, rotates around the direction of the magnetic field.
 This is analogous to a spinning top exerting a torque in a gravitational field and consequently precessing rather than toppling over.